-Remove the gasket set (31) from the pedestal and seal plate.
+Remove the gasket set (9) from the pedestal and seal plate.
 Tie and tag the gaskets, or measure and record their thickness for ease of reassembly.
+Tie and tag any leveling shims used under the casing mounting feet to ease reassembly.